Arcserve ShadowXafe With Wasabi

 When designing the protection flow for your policy, you have the option to create a replication target if needed.
 In the example below, we configure a protection flow with a Wasabi bucket as a backup destination and enable replication to replicate the backup data to a different Wasabi region.

-The Wasabi bucket that will be used for replication will need to be added as Storage following the steps described above.
+The Wasabi bucket used for replication must be added as Storage by following the steps outlined above.

-Please note that in case of replication, the data flows from Backup destination --> Service Node --> Replication target.
+Note that during replication, the data flows from the Backup destination to the Service Node, then to the Replication target.

-25. Navigate to the Policies tab on the left hand side and click Add new to create a new policy.
+23. Navigate to the Policies tab on the left side and click Add new to create a new policy.
 In the Add policy window, provide a policy name and select the desired storage as the Storage Destination.
 Provide the desired frequency to take the snapshots.

 Screen_Shot_2021-03-28_at_4.18.24_PM.png